Ontario arborist dies following incident involving wood chipper, witness says

 It happened in the area of Waverly Street North near Adelaide Avenue West in the city’s McLaughlin neighbourhood at approximately 8:45 a.m.

-The company, Eco Tree Care, was hired by the City of Oshawa to remove nearby emerald ash trees, which often house the invasive wood-boring beetle of the same name.
+The company, Eco Tree Care, was hired by the City of Oshawa to remove nearby ash trees, which often house the invasive emerald ash borer beetle.

 A distraught neighbour, who was recording the tree removal on his cellphone, told CTV News Toronto that he saw the worker get partially pulled into the wood chipper.